Skip to main content

 Defender

-261 modeled operations · Portal session cookie (`sccauth`)
+594 modeled operations · Portal session cookie (sccauth)

-Security operations coverage across alerts, incidents, hunting, endpoint, identity, vulnerability, and exposure workflows.
+Security operations coverage across alerts, incidents, case management, hunting, multi-tenant management, cloud apps, investigation pivots, endpoint, identity, vulnerability, configuration, and exposure workflows.

 M365 Admin